See the latest vacancies and find out about working for MSF UKJobs in the UK

 The OCs can act independently but all layers of MSF interconnect and work together in various ways, and are formally bound as one movement by a shared name, a shared commitment to the MSF Charter and principles, and shared membership of MSF International.

-MSF UK, like the other 18 MSF offices across the globe, work with these OCs to recruit staff and raise the money needed to provide care where it is needed most.
+MSF UK, like the other MSF Associations across the globe, work with these OCs to recruit staff and raise the money needed to provide care where it is needed most.
 They also provide specialist technical support and speak out about on behalf of the people we are helping.

-These offices are in Australia, Austria, Canada, Denmark, Germany, Greece, Hong Kong, Italy, Japan, Luxembourg, Norway, Sweden, the UK and the US.
-MSF has recently also establishing itself in Ireland, South Africa, India and Brazil.
+These offices are in Argentina, Australia, Austria, Belgium, Brazil, Canada, Côte d'Ivoire, Denmark, France, Germany, Greece, Hong Kong, India, Italy, Japan, Kenya, Luxembourg, the Netherlands, Norway, South Africa, Spain, Sweden, Switzerland, the UK and the US.
+MSF UK supports and works closely with MSF Ireland, a branch office.

 MSF has four other main offices: